SubhadipDatta/GInSARCorW/README.md

 Subhadip Datta (2020).
 GInSARCorW: GACOS InSAR Correction Workflow.
 R package version 0.15.2. <https://CRAN.R-project.org/package=GInSARCorW>.

-Package will be available soon in CRAn also
+Package will be available soon in CRAN also.

 To install this package:

-install.packages("devtools")
+'''install.packages("devtools")

 Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS="true")

-devtools::install_github("SubhadipDatta/GInSARCorW")
+devtools::install_github("SubhadipDatta/GInSARCorW")'''

 If faced any issues at the time of installation write in the issues section.

-tutorial available soon.
+Tutorial available soon.